RenatoEsposito1999/LogicalMinesweeper/README.md

 - **Propositional Logic Integration:** Uses propositional logic to solve the Minesweeper game more efficiently.
 - **Object-Oriented Design:** Refactored the original code to be more modular and object-oriented, improving maintainability and readability.
 - **Enhanced GUI:** The graphical user interface has been slightly modified to enhance the user experience while maintaining the core functionality.

+## Background
+Minesweeper is a puzzle game that consists of a grid of cells, where some of the cells contain hidden “mines.”
+Clicking on a cell that contains a mine detonates the mine, and causes the user to lose the game.
+Clicking on a “safe” cell (i.e., a cell that does not contain a mine) reveals a number that indicates how many neighboring cells – where a neighbor is a cell that is one square to the left, right, up, down, or diagonal from the given cell – contain a mine.

+The goal of the game is to flag (i.e., identify) each of the mines.
+In many implementations of the game, including the one in this project, the player can flag a mine by right-clicking on a cell (or two-finger clicking, depending on the computer).

 ## Installation